SGNet: Salient Geometric Network for Point Cloud Registration: The proposed Approach

-\subsection{Method overview}
+\subsection{Method Overview}

 Our framework adopts the KPConv\cite{thomas2019kpconv} as the feature extraction backbone, as shown in Fig.\ref{framework}.
-Firstly, the point clouds are down-sampled to super points $\hat{{P}}$ and $\hat{{Q}}$, and obtain the associated features ${F_{\hat{{P}}}} \in {\mathbb{R}^{|\hat{{P}}| \times {d_t}}}$ and ${F_{\hat{{Q}}}} \in {\mathbb{R}^{|\hat{{P}}| \times {d_t}}}$.
+Firstly, the point clouds $P,Q$ are down-sampled to super points $\hat{{P}}$ and $\hat{{Q}}$, and obtain the associated features ${\M F^{\hat{{P}}}} \in {{\mathbb{R}}^{|{\hat{P}} \times {d_t}|}}$ and ${\M F^{\hat{{Q}}}} \in {{\mathbb{R}}^{|{\hat{Q}} \times {d_t}|}}$.
+Next, these super points and features are inputted into the high-level semantic encoder to extract object-level semantic-aware patch features $\M F^{\Tilde{{P}}}$ and $\M F^{\Tilde{{Q}}}$.
+These features are then concatenated with $\M F^{\hat{{P}}}$ and $\M F^{\hat{{Q}}}$ and passed through a low-order and local geometric transformer~\cite{qin2022geometric}, resulting in newly updated super point features $\M F^{\hat{{P}}}$ and $\M F^{\hat{{Q}}}$.
+Super point matching scores are computed by the inner product of the super point features across two frames.
 The super points are augmented by utilizing the intrinsic shape signature~\cite{zhong2009intrinsic}.
-Next, these super points and features are inputted into the semantic encoder to extract object-level semantic-aware patch features $F_{\Tilde{{P}}}$ and $F_{\Tilde{{Q}}}$.
-These features are then combined with $F_{\hat{{P}}}$ and $F_{\hat{{Q}}}$ and passed through a low-order and local geometric transformer~\cite{qin2022geometric}, resulting in updated super point features $F_{\hat{{P}}}$ and $F_{\hat{{Q}}}$.
-Super point matching scores are computed based on the super point features.
 Additionally, salient scores are calculated for each super point and multiplied with the matching scores.
-The initial candidate overlap region, representing super point patch correspondences, is obtained from the ranked matching score matrix.
-We propose a newly designed high-order transformer to learn the high-order inter-frame consistent salient features ($F^{\hat{{P}}}_o$,$F^{\hat{{Q}}}_o$) and propagate them to dense points.
-These new enhanced features are then utilized by dense points for matching patch correspondence neighborhoods to give dense correspondences.
+The initial candidate overlap region, which represents the correspondences between super point patches, is obtained from the ranked matching score matrix.
+This process takes place in the Super Point Augmentation $\&$ Overlapping Region Detecting area, located in the middle and at the top of the network architecture.
+Then we propose a newly designed high-order transformer to learn the high-order inter-frame consistent salient features ($\M F^{\hat{{P}}}_o$,$\M F^{\hat{{Q}}}_o$) and propagate them to dense points.
+Dense points then utilize these new enhanced features to match patch correspondence neighborhoods to give dense correspondences.
 Finally, we use a local-to-global estimator to compute the most reliable estimation.